ETCDAO/gigs/gigs/1-stablecoin.md

 category: consultancy
 ---

-Hire a high ranking mathematician / cryptographer / security guy / decentralist to tell us how to move forward Ethereum Classic.
+Hire a high ranking mathematician / cryptographer / security guy / decentralist to tell us how to move forward with Ethereum Classic.